AliceO2Group/Monitoring/doc/system-implementation-new.md

 ### 3.2 Telegraf - system sensors

 Telegraf provides system sensors and it uses custom plugins to scrape metrics from various O<sup>2</sup> services and hardware (like CRU, CCDB).
-It also acts as local collector - it receives metrics from all monitoring library instances on a given host over Unix socket and forwards them to Kafka in batches.
+Offers a large set of plugins able to collect heterogeneous metrics from the hardware and operating system (CPU, memory, network, SNMP and IPMI).
+It outputs metrics in a compact format called InfluxDB Line Protocol.
+This protocol uses labels (aka tags) to better identify carried values.
+It also acts as a local collector - it receives metrics from all monitoring library instances on a given host over Unix socket and forwards them to Kafka in batches.

 #### 3.2.1 System sensors
 The following plugins were selected in order to provide system overview of each node: